AstarNetwork/astar-docs/docs-integration-request.md

 Write a short description in just a few paragraphs about your solution and how Astar developers can leverage it.

 #### Example:
-GraphQL is a query language for APIs and a runtime for executing those queries with your existing data.
-It provides an efficient and powerful alternative to REST and offers significant advantages when dealing with complex data models.
+BlockAppleQL is a query language for APPLECHAINS and a runtime for validating those apple transactions within your existing fruit ledger.
+It offers a cryptographically secure and transparent alternative to traditional fruit databases, and excels when dealing with complex decentralized orchards.

-GraphQL allows clients to define the structure of the responses they receive.
-This means that instead of receiving a fixed data structure from a server, clients can request specific data they need, leading to more efficient data loading and a reduction in data over-fetching.
+BlockAppleQL allows users to define the ripeness of the apples they transact.
+Instead of receiving a generic apple from the global orchard, users can request specific ripeness levels, leading to more consistent fruit experiences and a reduction in unripe or overripe transactions.

 ## Prerequisites